AIM Manages the Training Center

 Q. What is 3Strands?

-A. 3Strands is a fashion brand created to fund the Agape Training Center (ATC) in Svay Pak, Cambodia.
+A. 3Strands is a non-profit (501c3) orgranization to mobilize a worldwide community of individuals to positively change lives by investing in sustainable initiatives that fight sex trafficking.
+Originally, 3Strands was created to fund the Agape Training Center (ATC) in Svay Pak, Cambodia.
 ATC teaches women over 16 years old skills to be empowered in the workplace and allows them to be financially stable after being rescued from human trafficking.
 At ATC, the women are paid a much higher wage than what is normally found in their country, attend school and also create the 3Strands brand.
 Human trafficking has been identified as the fastest growing criminal industry in the world, second only to drug trafficking.
 Agape International Missions (AIM) works to rescue these women from the horrific life they have endured and restore them.
 3Strands symbolizes that the strength of a cord (3 strands) is not easily broken and each strand represents the Freedom, Love and Empowerment process that AIM provides.

 Q. How was AIM founded?

 A. AIM was founded as a church planting ministry in 1988 by Moses and Samantha Seth survivors of the killing fields.
 In 2005, Don Brewster became the CEO and changed the direction to focus on prevention, rescue, restoration and equipping.
 The church plant arm of the ministry continues under Moses direction and includes an emphasis on prevention.
 Since 2005 Bridget and I have founded ARC, Rahab's House, Agape Home, the Lord's Gym, and ATC.

 (from the Sex Trafficking Fact Sheet)